 Legal Literacy - This article discusses the concept of public order in Private International Law and how this concept can affect the recognition of foreign law as well as a person's legal rights and obligations.

-You will find an explanation of how public order becomes the basis for judges and judicial institutions to set aside foreign law in a Private International Law case, taking into account social, cultural and societal developments.
-In addition, this article also explains the relationship between the concept of public order and the concept ofVested Rights(legal rights and obligations acquired) and how this relates to the recognition of foreign law in the context oflex fori(the law applicable in a particular jurisdiction).
+You will find an explanation of how public order becomes the basis for judges and judicial institutions to override foreign law in a Private International Law case, taking into account social, cultural, and societal developments.
+In addition, this article also explains the relationship between the concept of public order and the concept ofVested Rights(acquired legal rights and obligations) and how this relates to the recognition of foreign law in the context oflex fori(the law applicable in a particular jurisdiction).
 In this article, you will understand how this concept can affect same-sex marriage and the recognition of foreign law in Indonesia.
 By: Dedon Dianta